Local measurements and the entanglement transition in quantum spin chains: Correlations in the measured state

 \begin{remark} While all post-measurement states $\omega_n$ are indeed SRE, the automorphisms $\alpha_n$ constructed above are less and less local as $n$ increases.
-What we will show below, which is really the claim of Theorem~\ref{theorem: entanglement growth}, is that it must be so: There is no sequence of split automorphisms $\alpha_n$ that are uniformly local in the sense that the unitaries in~\eqref{eq: split-automorphism}. \end{remark}
+What we will show below, which is really the claim of Theorem~\ref{theorem: entanglement growth}, is that it must be so: There is no sequence of factorizable automorphisms $\alpha_n$ that are uniformly local in the sense that the unitaries in~\eqref{eq: split-automorphism} are $f$-local where $f$ can be chosen uniformly in $n$. \end{remark}

 With this lemma, Proposition~\ref{prop: existence of W^R_g} yields unitaries $W^{R_j}_{{g},n}$ for all $g\in G$ such that

 where $W^{R_j}_{{g},n}$ is almost local around $\{j\}$.
 That is, there is some function $f_{W_n}\in \mathcal{F}$ that depends only on $f_{\alpha_n}$ such that for all $r\geq0$,